Daniel-KM/Omeka-S-module-SearchSolr/README.md

 - [ ] Rename "resource_name" by "resource_type" anywhere.
 - [x] Fix indexing of boolean values with "*_b".
 - [ ] Find a better way to exclude fields than searching in other ones (not supported by solr anyway).
+- [ ] Disable `buildOnCommit` for suggester during batch reindexation to avoid costly intermediate rebuilds, then re-enable and rebuild once at the end.
+- [ ] Create suggest_txt to regroup all suggesters into a single index for performance.
+- [ ] Create a single suggest field approach automatically.

 Warning